John Burns

 Returned from Active Service Badge

-During one of our annual two week training camps, a corporal from a regular RAASC unit said I would make a good soldier and I should join the regular army.
+During one of our annual two-week training camps, a corporal from a regular RAASC unit said I would make a good soldier and should join the regular army.
 So, in April 1963, after serving 22 months in the CMF, I enlisted in full-time service.
-After completing recruit and Corps training, I was posted to 1st Field Regiment based at Holsworthy NSW as a gun number in 103 Field Battery, Royal Australian Artillery.
+After completing recruit and Corps training, I was posted to 1st Field Regiment based at Holsworthy, NSW, as a gun number in 103 Field Battery, Royal Australian Artillery.

 Ten days after returning from my second tour of duty in Vietnam, on February 15th, 1969, I married my fiancée Valmai.
-We had two children, a girl Joanne and a boy, Paul and the family travelled with me on all my postings, which included Woomera, South Australia; Launceston, Tasmania; Queensland; and NSW.
+We had two children, a girl Joanne and a boy, Paul and the family travelled with me on all my postings, which included Woomera, South Australia; Launceston, Tasmania; Queensland; and New South Wales.